Kristina01111000/Drws_site/README.md

 	- add it to a google document
 	- add directions to copy it
 	- go over text to see if there are mistakes, make user friendly
-	- add image in word document to page
 - check to see if all pages are removed if they aren't supposed to be there still